samherring99/NightwingCurriculum/module_3_prompt_engineering/README.md

 #### Goals:

-- Understand techniques to improve LLM output so it remains relevant, accurate, and useful in various contexts.
+- Understand techniques to improve LLM output so it remains relevant, accurate, and useful in various contexts
-- Implement RAG to augment prompt-based generation with information retrieval, enhancing the model's contextual understanding and response coherence.
+- Implement RAG to augment prompt-based generation with information retrieval, enhancing the model's contextual understanding and response coherence

 #### Readings:
 - 📖 [RAG Explained](https://www.smashingmagazine.com/2024/01/guide-retrieval-augmented-generation-language-models/)